What are the scholarships?

 ** NCUC offers the following financial awards each year: Three scholarships for asylum seekers OR those granted discretionary/limited leave to remain following an application for asylum, comprising a full tuition fee waiver

 *** 'a person whose parent or carer serves in the Regular Armed Forces, or as a Reservist, or has done at any point during the first 25 years of that person’s life’.

 The Rachelle Waugh, Lisa Robson and Nicky Turnbull Scholarships

-Newcastle College University Centre will award two scholarships in the form of full fee waivers.
-These scholarships are in memory of two staff members, Rachelle Waugh and Lisa Robson.
+Newcastle College University Centre will award three scholarships in the form of full fee waivers.
+These scholarships are in memory of three staff members, Rachelle Waugh, Lisa Robson and Nicky Turnbull.
 These scholarships were first awarded in 2022/23.

-Both Lisa and Rachelle were teachers who made a real difference to the lives of their students through their inspirational teaching and student support.
-The Rachelle Waugh and Lisa Robson Scholarships will ensure that, in their memories, both Lisa and Rachelle will continue to make a transformative difference to our students.
-These scholarships will be awarded to those students who have already made an application for scholarships in 22/23.
+Lisa, Rachelle and Nicky were colleagues who made a real difference to the lives of their students through their inspirational teaching and student support.
+The Rachelle Waugh, Lisa Robson and Nicky Turnbull Scholarships will ensure that, in their memories, Lisa, Rachelle and Nicky will continue to make a transformative difference to our students.
+These scholarships will be awarded to those students who have already made an application for scholarships in 23/24.

 How do our scholarships work?

 Scholarships are available for two years for a Foundation Degree and three years for an undergraduate Honours Degree.
 (Top-Up) Degrees and Certificates of Higher Education are also considered for a one year scholarship.